 Bruce Ivar Gudmundsson is an historian who studies innovation in contemporary land forces, and the way that the armies of the last two centuries have dealt with challenges and opportunities of radical change.
 He is the author of several books, including Storm Troop Tactics: Innovation in the German Army, 1914–1918.

 Lt.
 Gen. (ret) Mark Hertling leads programs for Global Partnering, Leadership Development and Health Performance Strategies at the Florida Hospital in Orlando.
 He served 37 years in the US Army, most recently as Commanding General of US Army Europe.
 Hertling was an Assistant Division Commander in Baghdad in 2003–04, and Commanding General of the 1st Armored Division in northern Iraq.

-Dr. David Johnson is a Senior Fellow at CSBA.
-His work focuses on military innovation, joint operations, and strategy.
+Dr. David Johnson is a Principal Researcher at the RAND Corporation.
+His work focuses on military innovation, land warfare, joint operations, and strategy.
 Dr. Johnson is also an adjunct professor at Georgetown University where he teaches a course on strategy and military operations.
 After a twenty-four-year career in the US Army, he retired as a colonel in 1997.